Be very afraid.

 - In J. R. R. Tolkien's On Fairy-Stories, he distinguishes between the fairy tale proper and the beast fable, both of which used talking animals.
 In particular, fables where the beast is just a mask for a human, they are not fairy tales.

-- Anyone in Of Fear and Faith who isn’t a petting zoo person is this, with Noble and Vatra being the most prominent examples.
+- Anyone in Of Fear and Faith who isnt a Beast Man is this, with Noble and Vatra being the most prominent examples.

 - In the Rainbow Magic series, there's Bertram the frog footman, and Doodle the rooster.

 - When The Robbers Came To Cardamom Town features a talking parrot and a talking camel.
 The former was taught by whoever caught him and the latter was taught by a dromedary.
 However, the robbers' lion and the dog can't speak.

 - Flight to the Lonesome Place: Marlowepossibly.
 Only Anna Maria Rosalita and Luis Black know for sure and they aren't talking.

 - Played with in The Raven and the Reindeer, a retelling of The Snow Queen.
 Gerta thinks she's met a talking raven, but it explains that actually it's just a raven and she's acquired a magical ability to understand the speech of birds.
 Later, she encounters a raft of magical otters who can talk in human speech because their mistress, the Snow Queen, felt it was beneath her to learn otter language.
 Near the end of the book, after Gerta loses the ability to understand raven speech, the raven admits that it can talk in human speech as well, but doesn't like to because it's difficult and hurts its throat.

 - Similarly in Summer in Orcus.
 Baba Yaga gives Summer a talking weasel as a traveling companion.
 It tells her not to expect magic or great wisdom from it, because it's a completely ordinary weasel; all weasels can talk, it says, it's just that humans aren't very good at listening.